smn/richmond/README.md

         "id": 4
     }

-The next time an SMS is received or a SMS receipt is delivered, Richmond will post the data to the URLs specified.
+The next time an SMS is received or a SMS receipt is delivered, Vumi will post the data to the URLs specified.

 Accepting delivery receipts from the transports
 -----------------------------------------------

 Both [Clickatell][clickatell] and [Opera][opera] support notification of an SMS being delivered.
 In the general configuration areas of both sites there is an option where a URL callback can be specified.
 Clickatell or Opera will then post the delivery report to that URL.

-Richmond will accept delivery reports from both:
+Vumi will accept delivery reports from both:

 For [Clickatell][clickatell]: